apache/nuttx-apps/nshlib/README.txt

     while [!] <test-cmd>; do <cmd-sequence>; done

-        Execute <cmd-sequence> as long as <test-cmd> has an exit status of zero (OR nonzero if inverted with '!').
+        Execute <cmd-sequence> as long as <test-cmd> has an exit status of zero (OR non-zero if inverted with '!').

     until [!] <test-cmd>; do <cmd-sequence>; done

-        Execute <cmd-sequence> as long as <test-cmd> has a non-zero exit status (OR nonzero if inverted with '!').
+        Execute <cmd-sequence> as long as <test-cmd> has a non-zero exit status (OR zero if inverted with '!').

+  Note that 'while' is equivalent to 'until' if the command result is inverted.

   A break command is also supported.
 The break command is only meaningful within the body of the a while or until loop, between the do and done